Covariant formulation of f(Q) theory: Nice form of EOMs of

 \section{Nice form of EOMs of $f(Q)$}

-In this appendix, we will rewrite metric's EOMs of $f(Q)$ theory, i.e. Eq.(\ref{metric f(Q) eq}), and get a nice form, i.e. Eq.(\ref{new form EOMs}).
+In this appendix, we rewrite metric's EOMs of $f(Q)$ theory i.e. Eq.(\ref{metric f(Q) eq}) as a new form i.e. Eq.(\ref{new form EOMs}).
 Since $\mathring{\nabla}$ is the covariant derivative associated with Levi-Civita connection, we have